Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Experiments

 \subsection{Evaluating Noise Robustness}

 In our initial experiment, we assess the effectiveness of noise-augmented training on enhancing noise robustness in SpeechBrain models.
-For each architecture, we verify whether this training method improves the models' performance against natural acoustic perturbations, as described in subsection~\ref{subsection:data_augmentation}.
-The evaluation involves two metrics:
+For each architecture, we verify whether robustness training improves the models' performance against natural acoustic perturbations.
+For this, we add background noise to every sample according to the guidelines specified in the ``Background Noise'' from subsection~\ref{subsection:data_augmentation}.
+For detailed information on the parameter setup, refer to \ref{app:noiseAugmentation}.

-\begin{itemize} \item \textbf{Word Error Rate (WER)}: WER is a standard ASR performance metric that compares the recognized word sequence with the reference text.
-It is defined as:

-where $S$, $D$, and $I$ represent the numbers of substituted, deleted, and inserted words, respectively, and $N$ denotes the total word count of the reference text. \item \textbf{Success Rate}: The success rate is the percentage of samples correctly recognized as the given reference text.
-It is calculated as:

-where $N_S$ is the number of audio clips with no transcription error compared to the reference text, out of a total of $N_T$ examples.
-For benign samples, the ground truth serves as the reference, whereas for C\&W adversarial examples, we use the target transcription. \end{itemize}
+In evaluating noise robustness, the reference text for WER and success rate calculations is the ground-truth transcript of the clean test sample.
+When training ARS models, we aim for models that exhibit low WER and high benign success rate on benign and noise-augmented data, indicating accurate recognition of the ground-truth transcription.